Yes, I’m a Hermeticist. More precisely a Christian Hermeticist.

 What’s a Hermeticist?
-Well, I suppose the technical definition would be “someone who studies or practices Hermeticism, which is a philosophy based on the teachings of the mythical figure Hermes Trismegistus.”
+Someone who studies or practices Hermeticism, which is a philosophy based on wisdom teachings attributed to a mythical figure called Hermes Trismegistus, a conflation of the Greek god Hermes and the Egyptian god Thoth.

-My definition of a Hermeticist is someone who believes that there are certain universal, timeless truths (“the Perennial Wisdom”) which have always been, and will always be, accessible anyone through the powers of symbol, parable, analogy, myth and initiation.
+Hermeticists believe that there are certain universal, timeless truths (“the Perennial Wisdom”) which have always been, and will always be, accessible anyone through the powers of symbol, parable, analogy, myth and initiation.
+Hermeticism is, in the words of the great Valentin Tomberg, the search for the “communal soul of religion, science, and art.”

 - True it is, without falsehood, certain and most true.

-- That which is above is like to that which is below, and that which is below is like to that which is above, to accomplish the miracles of one thing.
+- That which is above is like that which is below, and that which is below is like that which is above, to accomplish the miracles of one thing.

 - And as all things were by contemplation of one, so all things arose from this one thing by a single act of adaptation.

-- The father thereof is the sun, the mother the moon; the wind carried it in its womb; the earth is the nurse thereof.
+- The father thereof is the sun, its mother the moon; the wind carried it in its womb; the earth is the nurse thereof.

 - It is the father of all works of wonder throughout the whole world.